5yndr0m/student-information-portal/README.md

 # RegNo : 2020/ICT/19
 # student-information-portal
-This repo contains my practical for IT3133: Mobile Communication and Computing
+This repo contains my practical for IT3133: Mobile Communication and Computing Assignment

+# Background

+The IT development committee of the University of Vavuniya is expected to create an online students’ information portal.
+They are willing to hire talented IT students to be part of the development team.
+Students must complete the given SPA project task with efficient programming methods and component architecture for the initial selection process.

 ## Available Scripts